-- If you do not understand how a specific control functions, or have not yet thoroughly read the Features and Controls section, do so now. - Do NOT attempt to operate the unit without first becoming familiar with the location and function of all controls. - While standing on the operator's platform, release the motion control levers.
-They will pivot out to engage the parking brake. - A warm engine may not require choking.
-Position the throttle control lever to the FAST throttle position.
-Position the choke control lever to the CLOSED choke position.
-Set the engine throttle control to FAST throttle position. - 3.
-Insert the key into the ignition switch and turn it to START position. - 4.
-After the engine starts, gradually move the choke control lever to the OPEN choke position.
+- If you do not understand how a specific control functions, or have not yet thoroughly read the Features and Controls section, do so now. - Do NOT attempt to operate the unit without first becoming familiar with the location and function of all controls. - While standing on the operator's platform, engage the parking brake and make sure that the motion control levers are locked in the NEUTRAL position. - 2.
+A warm engine might not require choking.
+Set the engine throttle control to the FAST position.
+Fully close the choke by pulling the knob OUT fully. - 3.
+Insert the key into the ignition switch and turn it to START. - 4.
+After the engine starts, gradually open the choke (push knob down fully).
 Reduce to half throttle speed and allow engine to warm.

-Warm up the engine by running it for at least a minute before driving the unit.
+Warm up the engine by running it for atleast a minute before driving the unit.